 - Facilitate imaginative approaches to delivering distressing treatments

-- Make the child and family feel that their holistic needs matter to the people caring for them
+- Help the child and family to feel that their holistic needs matter to the people caring for them

 - Essentially reduce the trauma around hospital admissions and procedures

 - Ultimately in terms of efficacy, research shows that the presence of Hospital Clowns can reduce complications and improve cost effectiveness

 You can find pictures from Finland’s Hospital Clown Facebook page (Facebook is used heavily here for work and for spreading awareness or messages).

 Hospital Clowns Association is an association whose trained artists circulate in children’s wards entertaining and delighting the small patients and their families.
 Clown doctors let children forget about their illness for a while and give permission to feel good, releasing laughter and whimsy to the hospital in the middle of working days.

 Sairaalaklovnien work always takes place in the child’s conditions and in cooperation with the staff.
 Happy memorial clowns help the processing of hospital experience afterwards.

 Sairaalaklovnien action is constant and regular.
 Operations today are conducted in all university hospitals, a total of 10 days a week.
 Clowns have a background in professional performers and they are trained to work in a demanding hospital environment.